DedsecKnight/enigma-java/README.md

 - Explore how the Enigma machine encrypts and decrypts a message

 ### Update
-- Reflector can now be changed
-- Available reflectors to use:
-    + UKW-A
-    + UKW-B
-    + UKW-C
+- It is now possible to change configuration of any rotor
 - Refer to [How to use](#how-to-use) for more details

 ### Components